We Have a Crisis

 Failing to denounce a terrorist act, and sending signals in support of the terrorists because they are white supremacists and his supporters, demonstrates an inability of the President to “discharge the powers and duties of his office.”

 But now the tables have turned.
-No one’s buying a biography of Hillary Rodham Clinton, but Fault Lines in the Constitution: The Framers Their Fights, and the Flaws That Affect Us Today is the book we needed yesterday as we face our current crisis.
+No one’s buying a biography of Hillary Rodham Clinton, but Fault Lines in the Constitution: The Framers Their Fights, and the Flaws That Affect Us Today, published by Atlanta-based Peachtree Publishing, is the book we needed yesterday as we face our current crisis.

 As we see in places all over the world, including those eroding democracies of Eastern Europe and the former Soviet Union, constitutions are only as good as the willingness of elected leaders to obey them and the willingness of citizens to challenge them when they don’t (or not put people uninterested in rule of law in positions of power in the first place).
 However, as Fault Lines in the Constitution points out, the U.S. Constitution has some unique features that have turned into major bugs.
 Not the least of these is the Electoral College, which for the second time in a still-young century has made the second-place popular vote-getter President.
 Another problematical Constitutional provision is laws on voting that vary from state to state and that since the Civil War have often been used to disenfranchise people of color.
 Today, this growing problem potentially turns the Democratic Party into a near-permanent opposition party.